25 Spooky UK Halloween Events – 2019 edition

 13 Royal Maritime Greenwich Ghost Tour

 If you like the idea of a watery grave then why not head to Greenwich to discover the darker side of this maritime obsessed part of London.
 Learn about the drunken sailors sent to “Shanghai”, hear about the Cutty Sark Curse, explore hidden lanes, the creepiest tunnel in the UK and visit Charles Dickens’ favourite haunted pub.
-Royal Maritime Greenwich Ghost Tours run assorted Saturdays from 6th October and last 90 minutes.
+Royal Maritime Greenwich Ghost Tours run on assorted Saturdays from early October and last 90 minutes.

 14 Halloween Mini Cruise